Is Soccer a Contact Sport? A Full Guide

 Examples include:

-• A clean slide tackle that gets the ball first not the player
+- A clean slide tackle that gets the ball first, not the player

 Illegal contact

 On the other hand, the term “illegal contact” refers to fouls and actions that violate FIFA’s official rules.
-This type of contact will usually lead to consequences such as yellow or red cards as well as penalty kicks or free kicks, usually a direct free kick, for the opposing team.
+This type of contact will usually lead to consequences such as yellow or red cards, as well as penalty kicks or free kicks, usually a direct free kick, for the opposing team.

 Examples include:

-• Dangerous tackles from behind or the use of excessive force in an attempt to win possession of the ball.
+- Dangerous tackles from behind or the use of excessive force in an attempt to win possession of the ball.

-• Kicking, punching, or pushing an opponent
+- Kicking, punching, or pushing an opponent

-• A dirty slide tackle that hits the player first, not the ball
+- A dirty slide tackle that hits the player first, not the ball

 Accidental Contact

-The last type of contact in soccer is accidental contact, which is exactly what it sounds like.
-In soccer, just like with any other sport, accidents can happen due to high speed gameplay and depending on the type of accident, and other factors, this type of contact may lead to certain consequences or not.
-It will all come down to the referee’s judgment.
+The last type of contact in soccer is accidental contact, as the name suggests.
+In soccer, as with any other sport, accidents can happen due to high-speed gameplay.
+Depending on the type of accident and other factors, this type of contact may lead to certain consequences or not.

 Examples include:

-• Two players jumping for a header and bumping heads
+- Two players jumping for a header and bumping heads.

 How Dangerous is Soccer?

-Association football, or soccer, can be considered a semi contact sport because it is not a full contact sport like American football or Rugby.
+Association football, or soccer, can be considered a semi-contact sport because it is not a full-contact sport like American football or Rugby.
 Generally speaking, soccer is a safe sport, but dangerous foul play can happen from time to time.

 However, that does not mean that players should not prioritize their safety and protective gear on the field.